-Prerequisite: VART 1006 Introduction to Visual Arts II or any GDCV courses offered by AVA or any Visual Arts courses
+Prerequisite: VART 1006 Visual Arts Practice II or any GDCV courses offered by AVA or any Visual Arts courses

 In most all art forms, the artist is either moving away from the human form or closer to it.
 This fluctuation defines the need for further exploration of the body's ability to communicate and produce form that can further define artistic expression.